dstaulcu/EventsToSpeech/README.md

 Testing Notes:
 -------------------------------

-	CreateTestNTLogEvents.cmd included to create logs written by hangdetecter.exe (not public).
+	CreateTestHangEvents.cmd included to create logs written by hangdetecter.exe (not public).
 	VirMemTest64.exe (published by Aaron Margosis) included to induce crashes and high CPU states.